ankurg22/ExpressView/README.md

 |iconSize|Size of icon, applied to both widht & height|Dimension|55% of ExpressView|
 |burstColor|Color of line burst behind the icon|Color|#FFFF0000|
 |setChecked|Initial check state of icon|Boolean|false|

-Note:- Deafult ExpressView size is 48dp and iconSize is 26dp (55% of 48dp)
+Note:- Default ExpressView size is 48dp and iconSize is 26dp (55% of 48dp)
 ### Public Kotlin/Java properties
 |Name|Description|Value|Default|
 |---|---|---|---|